DipSingh05/ApnaVote---AI-Ml-and-Blockchain-Based-Python-Desktop-Tkinter-Project/README.md

 ## Note:

-Please install python 3.12 ! i checked on another plus version it not worked so.
+Please install python 3.12.X ! i checked on another plus version it not worked so. [ X refers to the latest update]

 ## How to Run